Logo

 Do any mortgage lenders offer higher borrowing limits?

 Usually, lenders will determine how much to lend an applicant by multiplying their income by 4 or 5.
-Some lenders are more flexible, lending 5.5 times or even 6 times the applicant’s income.
+However, some lenders are more flexible, lending 5.5 times or even 6 times the applicant’s income.

 We've helped over 20,000 happy homebuyers